-Tandem (two compressors) and trio combinations (three compressors) with uneven compressor combinations requires the use of restrictor(s) to balance the oil level in the compressor.
-Refer to COM-SVN02-EN, Installation: Restrictor (or the most recent version) for proper size and location of the restrictor.
+- Tandem (two compressors) and trio combinations (three compressors) with uneven compressor combinations requires the use of restrictor(s) to balance the oil level in the compressor.
+See Restrictor For Replacement Compressor, Installation Instructions (COM-SVN02-EN), for proper size and location of the restrictor. - When brazing refrigerant connections, protect compressor body and terminal box from torch heat damage.

-- When brazing refrigerant connections, protect compressor body and terminal box from torch heat damage. - When brazing, always use a nitrogen purge to prevent the formation of copper oxide contamination that can damage the compressor. - CSHN/CSHL compressors have an internal check valve.
-When pressurizing the system, it is important to never allow the low-side pressure to exceed the high-side pressure by more than 5 bar (72 psig).
+- When brazing, always use a nitrogen purge to prevent the formation of copper oxide contamination that can damage the compressor. - CSHN/CSHL compressors have an internal check valve.
+When pressurizing the system, it is important to never allow the low-side pressure to exceed the highside pressure by more than 5 bar (72 psig).
 Such a pressure differential could result in pressure compressor damage.
 Also, slowly raise the pressure over a two-minute time period to allow sufficient time for the internal pressures in the compressor to equalize.